Topological properties of the long-range Kitaev chain with Aubry-Andr\'e-Harper modulation: Central gap of the Kitaev chain with AAH potential: a quantitative study

-where $\psi_{\mu}$ is the single-particle wave function describing the edge mode with positive energy.
-The fidelity together with the energy spectrum is shown in Figure~\ref{fig:crossing} for a finite size system with OBC and $\alpha=0.5$.
-The positive mode $\psi_{\mu}$ is plotted in green, and the crossing happens at $\mu/t=-0.85$.
-At this crossing point, the quantum fidelity drops to zero.
+In Figure~\ref{fig:crossing}, we show the energy spectrum together with the quantum fidelity and the ground state fermion parity for a finite size system with OBC and $\alpha=0.5$.
+The crossing happens at $\mu/t=-0.85$.
+At this crossing point, the quantum fidelity drops to zero and the fermion parity switches its sign.
 This demonstrates that, at the crossing point, the two orthogonal modes are exchanged, and thus, that the crossing is indeed a true crossing and not an avoided one.

 Moreover, we also compute the winding number to see if the crossing corresponds to a change in the bulk topology.
 If one interprets the vicinity of the zero-energy crossing as a reappearance of Majorana modes, one would expect that the winding number becomes $1$.
 However, the crossing is found to have no effect on the winding number, which remains to be $0.5$ throughout the whole gapped region (i.e. for $\vert \mu/t \vert < 1.2$).
-On the other hand, as mentioned already in Sec. \ref{sub:level43}, long-range interactions can weaken or destroy the bulk-edge correspondence, and therefore, a half-integer winding number may not necessarily exclude the existence of Majorana edge modes.
+Since the zero-energy modes only exist at the exact crossing point, a switch in the bulk topology might be difficult to capture.
+On the other hand, as mentioned already in Sec. \ref{sub:level43}, long-range interactions can weaken or destroy the bulk-edge correspondence, and therefore we cannot discard the posibility that the bulk topology does not match the edge dynamics.